LagoVista/docs/Messaging/Parsing/ParsingFromHeader.md

 1. Add a field
 2. Select **Search Location** header
 3. Populate the field **Header Name** with the name of the header that contains the field you wish to extract
-4. Add a [Storage Type](../TypeSystem/Index.md) to identify how this field should be stored.
+4. Add a [Storage Type](../TypeSystem/Index.md) to identify how this field should be stored